There are several posts on this site about mental health and anxiety for new moms because this is a subject that impacts so many of us.

 There’s a few SSRIs that are more likely to be prescribed to nursing women, Zoloft and Paxil.
 After doing a little more research and talking to my doctor, I decided Zoloft would be the first thing I would try.

 My main concern with taking a drug that affects brain chemistry was the possibility of transferring it to my children.
 After all, I was tandem nursing at the time; what could the exposure do to my infant and toddler?

 My friend had told me about a free app from the National Institutes of Health (NIH) called LactMed, that will give you info about levels of pretty much any medication in breastmilk, what effects have been found in infants from the drug, and even the effects of taking the drug during pregnancy!
 Seriously, if you are pregnant or breastfeeding, this is a great app to download.
-Again, it’s free, and I don’t get any kind of kickback from sending you to the app, I just want people to know how to get solid info on drug transfer through breastmilk.
+It’s free, and I don’t anything for sending you to the app.
+I just want people to know how to get solid info on drug transfer through breastmilk.

 So I looked up Zoloft on the app.
 And because I’m an exposure science nerd (I have a PhD in chemistry/exposure science), I went back to the scientific journal articles to get the nitty-gritty on the research.

 It turns out that yes, SSRIs, including Zoloft, transfer through breastmilk.
 Once you consider the concentration of the drug in milk, the amount of milk a nursling drinks in a day, and the size of the baby, it turns out that your baby takes in less than 1% of the dose that you get from your antidepressant.